 Austin, TX 78705

-CLE credit pending approval.
-CLE credit will be approved in the state of Texas, and the Uniform Application and Supporting Documents will be provided to those outside of TX who wish to apply for credit.
+7.50 CLE credit hours approved in the state of Texas.
+The Uniform Application and Supporting Documents will be provided to those outside of TX who wish to apply for credit.

 Meet the Faculty